 Are you planning a day trip to Zion National Park?
-We’re going to show you 5 amazing ways you can spend the perfect one day in Zion National Park itinerary, from sightseeing and hiking to photography and avoiding crowds.
+We’re going to show you 5 different ways you can spend the perfect one day itinerary in Zion National Park, from sightseeing and hiking to photography and avoiding crowds.

 Let’s get stuck into everything you need to know about planning a one day itinerary for Zion National Park!

 *Please note this post may contain affiliate links.
 If you click on one, we may earn a small commission at no extra cost to you.
 Thank you for supporting the free content we provide!
 Read more in our disclosure policy.*

 Can You Visit Zion National Park In One Day?

 One day is easily enough time to visit Zion National Park if you just want to get a taste for the park or if you’re not interested in hiking any of the major adventure trails like Angels Landing and The Narrows.